Prague, Vienna, and Budapest: Best Central Europe Itinerary for 7 Days

 I’ve put together this planning guide for a Central Europe itinerary based on my experiences traveling in the region.
 I’ve visited twice so far in 2018 and 2022.

-Best season to visit Central Europe
+Best Season to Visit Central Europe

 You can visit Central Europe any time of the year, but it will be a different experience depending on when you go.
 Summer is the most time to visit so prices and crowds will be higher.
 The should seasons of spring and fall are much better for mild weather and fewer tourists.